Ziko225/Dictionary/README.md

 # Dictionary
-### This app improves your English language learning experience!
+**This app improves your English learning experience** — and not only english!
+This online dictionary helps you remember words faster and more effectively with interactive learning modes.
 ### features:
 - Authorization using the JWT token **✓**
 - Listen to the pronunciation of words **✓**